Vietnam.vn - Nền tảng quảng bá Việt Nam

 Why is the summer solstice longer?

 This will be the first day of summer in the Northern Hemisphere and the first day of winter in the Southern Hemisphere.
 It is also the day with the longest daylight and shortest night of the year.
 The earliest sunrise occurs before the summer solstice because the days are longer than 24 hours at this time of year.
-Specifically, the length of the day (measured by the time between two consecutive noons) is nearly a quarter of a minute longer than 24 hours.
-Therefore, solar noon is later on the summer solstice than it was a week earlier.
-Therefore, the time of sunrise or sunset is also later on the clock.
+Specifically, the length of the day (measured by the time between two consecutive noons) is almost 1/4 minute longer than 24 hours.
+Therefore, solar noon is later according to the clock on the summer solstice than it was a week earlier.
+Therefore, the time of sunrise or sunset is also later according to the clock.

-The main reason the Sun rises earlier before the solstice is due to the tilt of the Earth's axis of rotation.
-This causes the earliest sunrise to always occur before the solstice even though the Earth's orbit around the Sun is a perfect circle.
+The main reason why the Sun rises earlier before the solstice is because of the tilt of the Earth's axis of rotation.
+This causes the earliest sunrise to always occur before the solstice even if the Earth's orbit around the Sun were a perfect circle.

-However, the elliptical orbit of the Earth also greatly affects when this phenomenon occurs.
+However, the Earth's elliptical orbit also greatly affects when this phenomenon occurs.
 On the summer solstice, the Earth is relatively close to aphelion – the point farthest from the Sun in its orbit – which reduces the effect compared to when the Earth is near perihelion later in the year.

-To make it easier to see, at mid-latitudes, the earliest sunrise in the Northern Hemisphere occurs about a week before the summer solstice, and the latest sunset occurs about a week after the summer solstice.
+To see, at mid-latitudes, the earliest sunrise in the Northern Hemisphere occurs about a week before the summer solstice, and the latest sunset occurs about a week after.
 By the end of the year, the earliest sunset occurs two weeks before the winter solstice, while the latest sunrise occurs about two weeks after the winter solstice.

 Solstices occur twice a year, one in the summer called the Summer Solstice - June, and one in the winter called the Winter Solstice - December.
 On the Summer Solstice, the Sun is highest in the North, on the Winter Solstice, the Sun is highest in the South.

-Mr. Dang Vu Tuan Son, Vietnam Astronomy and Cosmology Association, said that the Summer Solstice is not a day but a moment in time.
-The Summer Solstice for the Northern Hemisphere is the moment when the North direction of the Earth's axis is most towards the Sun, or to put it more simply, the Northern Hemisphere is most inclined towards the Sun.
+Mr. Dang Vu Tuan Son, Vietnam Astronomy and Cosmology Association said, Summer Solstice is not a day but a time.
+Summer Solstice for the Northern Hemisphere is the time when the North direction of the Earth's axis is most towards the Sun, or to put it more simply, the Northern Hemisphere is most inclined towards the Sun.

 On this day, the light from the Sun shines perpendicular to the Tropic of Cancer of the Earth - or more precisely, people standing at the Tropic of Cancer will see the Sun directly overhead (zenith) at noon.

-Because the total area illuminated at the same time is the largest of the year, at this time, the day is the longest and the night is the shortest in the Northern Hemisphere and vice versa for the Southern Hemisphere (for the Southern Hemisphere, this is the Winter Solstice).
+Because the total area illuminated at the same time is the largest in the year, at this time, the day is longest and the night is shortest in the Northern Hemisphere and vice versa for the Southern Hemisphere (for the Southern Hemisphere, this is the Winter Solstice).

 The summer solstice does not fall at the same time every year.
-Because the Earth's cycle around the Sun is not a full day - it is not exactly 365 days but ~365.2422 days (hence the need for leap years of 366 days to make up for the extra day), and because the Earth's axis itself fluctuates over time, the summer solstice (like the winter solstice, spring equinox, and autumnal equinox) is not a fixed time every year but fluctuates.
-Therefore, in the same location, the summer solstice can fall on June 21 or 22 depending on the year, not always on the same day.
+Because the Earth's cycle around the Sun is not a complete day - it is not exactly 365 days but ~365.2422 days (hence the need for leap years of 366 days to compensate for that extra day), and because the Earth's axis itself fluctuates over time, the summer solstice (like the winter solstice, spring equinox and autumnal equinox) is not a fixed time every year but fluctuates.
+So in the same location, the summer solstice can fall on June 21 or 22 depending on each year, not always on the same day.

-When the summer solstice begins, the Northern Hemisphere is tilted 23.5 degrees towards the Sun, so the amount of light received here will be very large, leading to the longest daylight hours of the year during this season, the days are longer than the nights, the sky gets dark late and the light comes early.
-The daylight hours can even be so long that some cities in Northern Europe have the phenomenon of "white nights", meaning that there is no night at all.
+When the summer solstice begins, the Northern Hemisphere tilts 23.5 degrees towards the Sun, so the amount of light received here will be very large, leading to the daytime during this period being the longest in the year, the day is longer than the night, the sky takes a long time to get dark and the morning is quick.
+The daytime can even be so long that some cities in Northern Europe have the phenomenon of "white nights", that is, no night at all.

 According to Health and Life